 Ninja - This is a command line build system which is much faster than building from IDEs such as MSVS or Xcode.

 gclient - This is a wrapper which lets us act on all the various projects as one - for instance, we use “gclient sync” and “gclient runhooks” often.

-GYP - This generates our project files to use with Ninja, MSVS, and/or XCode.
-It is run by gclient, we don’t normally call it directly. .gyp files take the place of makefiles or build files from other projects.
-GYP stands for “Generate Your Projects”
+GN - This generates our project files to use with Ninja, MSVS, and/or Xcode.
+It is run by gclient, we don’t normally call it directly. .gn files take the place of makefiles or build files from other projects.

 GRIT - Short for "Google Resource and Internationalization Tool," this is a Google-created tool used by Chromium and usable by other projects.

 Git - The base repository is using git hosted at https://chromium.googlesource.com.

 DiffMerge - A graphical tool to view diffs graphically on your own machine before commiting to your local branch.
 This can be hooked up to Git and Subversion (search for instructions on the web).
 There are other graphical diff viewers that we use, but this one will work on all main supported platforms (Win, Mac, Linux)